rg3915/automation-team-store-challenge/README.md

 - The frontend consumes the API you developed as a backend, and even more if it provides ways to search for contents.

-- You use Docker - so we can run you application locally.
+- You use Docker - so we can run your application locally.

 - If you deploy the application somewhere remotely where we can interact with it (although we will still try to run it locally ;).